hector4213/CineAssignment/README.md

 ## Second Problem

 Another issue was incomplete data.
 Sub-collections were incomplete and replaced by a link to the resource.
+The reason I say it's incomplete is because ideally, this should be relational data (one to many).
 The first solution I thought of was to create another react component that when initially loaded, fetches and renders that link passed from its parent component, Instead I chose to use Promise.all, mapping each url to fetch and passing the array of promises to Promise.all and resolving them.
 Then I made use of the ES6 spread operator to replace the properties where links were provided with the newly fetched array data.
 This way, the user can see all the data, in one page.

-## Technical Choices
+## Technical Decisions

+### Architecture

+Typically React components are either presentational or container components, with redux, state is global and allows access to values in any component.
+The main goal was to produce a list.
+The list data is the essence of the app, not list data = no app.
+So its placed in the App component and data flows down into child components.

 ### State Management

-In regards to state management, It would have been simpler to just use local state, Instead I chose to use [Redux](https://redux.js.org/) and [Redux Tool Kit](https://redux-toolkit.js.org/) for state management, to demonstrate my knowledge in global state management and because Thunks written with [Redux Tool Kit](https://redux-toolkit.js.org/) provide action types for the status of a promise, here I am able to change state depending on the status of the promise ie. If the promise is pending I can set the state to Loading = true.
+In regards to state management, It would have been much simpler to just use local state, Instead I chose to use [Redux](https://redux.js.org/) and [Redux Tool Kit](https://redux-toolkit.js.org/) for state management, to demonstrate my knowledge in global state management and because Thunks written with [Redux Tool Kit](https://redux-toolkit.js.org/) provide action types for the status of a promise, here I am able to change state depending on the status of the promise ie. If the promise is pending I can set the state to Loading = true.
 [See an Example Here](https://redux-toolkit.js.org/api/createAsyncThunk#examples).
 Redux toolkit is deemed the standward way to write redux logic and addresses complaints in regards to how we used to write redux logic.

 ##### Tears of Redux